Chase Tower (Phoenix): History

 In March 2007, CRZ Phoenix, LLC, an affiliate of Crystal River Capital, acquired the property for $166.9 million, the highest price paid for an office building in Phoenix.
 The owners took out a $198.5 million loan on the property in 2007, on which it subsequently defaulted.

 In May 2018, a partnership managed by Wentworth Property Company acquired the building out of foreclosure for $79 million, less than half of its 2007 sale price.
 Less than six months later, Vincent Viola purchased the building for $107.5 million.

-As of July 2021, Chase is in the process of vacating the building as most employees have been transferred to Chase's new corporate campus in (east suburban) Tempe.
-The last employees are expected to transition to the new location by September 30, 2021.
-At that point, the building will stand empty.
+As of July 2021, Chase was in the process of vacating the building as most employees have been transferred to Chase's new corporate campus in (east suburban) Tempe.
+The last employees were expected to transition to the new location by September 30, 2021.
+At that point, the building stood empty.
 No future plans for the tower have been announced.
 As of November 1, 2021, the Chase sign atop the building has been removed.

-The building was featured in the History Channel series, Life After People.

-On February 7, 2023, a pro-life activist named Maison DesChamps, calling himself "Pro-life Spiderman", scaled the tower with no safety gear to raise awareness for an anti-abortion charity.
+On February 7, 2023, a pro-life activist named Maison DesChamps, calling himself "Pro-life Spiderman", scaled the tower with no safety gear to raise awareness for a pro-life charity.
 He successfully reached the roof of the building, and was taken into custody by officers who were waiting at the top, who charged him with trespassing and criminal nuisance.